himoose/user-docs/docs/features/versus-pages.md

 - **Competitor database**: Every competitor with structured matrix data (pricing, features, support, etc.).
 - **Comparison pages**: Every possible pairing (e.g., 10 competitors = 45 comparisons).
-- **AI-generated content**: Intros and conclusions for each comparison.
+- **Unique, no-slop content**: Intros and conclusions grounded in your data and brand voice (AI-generated or manually written).
-- **Hero images**: Side-by-side logo images for each comparison.
+- **Branded visuals at scale**: Hero images and Open Graph images for every comparison, featuring competitor logos on your custom background.
 - **CSV exports**: Downloadable data files for import into any CMS.
-- **Webflow CMS collections** (optional): Fully structured collections ready to display as comparison pages.
+- **Webflow CMS collections** (optional): Fully structured collections with auto-created fields, ready to display as comparison pages.

-You can now build a **programmatic SEO site** targeting long-tail "X vs Y" keywords at scale.
+You can now build a **programmatic SEO site** targeting high-intent "X vs Y" queries at scale—without spreadsheets or generic content.

 ---